hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: MIT & UC Berkeley, IZA
+  - name: MIT & UC Berkeley
     #url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)